radmiraal/radmiraal.github.io/_posts/2017-12-30-exploring-the-sender.md

 Hanky:
 > We're trying to have a small codebase.
 Would you mind commenting what benefits tool 'x' has?

-And Hanky closes feature request
+And Hanky closes the feature request

 Anything wrong here?
 Nope, objectively and without any form of emotions the feature request was handled pretty effectively.
 The requestor has a chance to comment and reopen right?